processEnv/Card-Price-Tracker/README.md

 ### Running the project

 -   Make sure to clone the repository
 -   Once cloned, open the folder in your IDE
 -   Run the command `npm i` or `npm install` to install the dependencies
+-   In order to start the project, use the command `npm run dev`